xcodebuild/localapp/README.md

 - No electron, `2.6 MB dmg` for flomo example.
 - Acceptable memory footprint with system webview.
-- Cross-platform based on rust toolchain and tarui.
+- Cross-platform based on rust toolchain and tauri.